microsoft/industry/telco/solutions/mgmtOptions/readme.md

 Azure Lighthouse is primarily a capability for enterprises with Azure subscriptions spread across multiple Azure AD tenants, as well as for service providers to manage multiple Azure subscriptions across multiple customer Azure AD tenants.

-The following picture depicts how the cross-tenant RBAC authorization works, granting principal Id's from the remote Azure AD tenant permissions directly on a subscription or a resource group in a customer tenant.
+The following picture depicts how the cross-tenant RBAC authorization works, granting principal IDs from the remote Azure AD tenant permissions directly on a subscription or a resource group in a customer tenant.

 ![lighthouse](./images/lighthouse.png)